 - 10 fried tofu puffs optional, halved if you prefer

 Red Curry Broth:

 - handful of Thai basil or holy basil leaves

 - Fresh cilantro leaves

-Cut both end of the zucchini off.
+Cut both ends of the zucchini off.
 My spiralizer requires that I cut long vegetables into half so it fits (you may not need to if your spiralizer can cut the whole veggies without issue).
 I use a thin cutter so the zoodles is thinner.
 Cover and set aside

 In a large pot, preheat cooking oil.
-Add in the red curry paste and saute until fragrant, about 5 minutes, add in kaffir lime leaves and saute for another few seconds, pour in the chicken broth and coconut milk and bring to a gentle simmer.
+Add in the red curry paste and saute until fragrant, about 5 minutes, add in kaffir lime leaves and saute for another few seconds, pour in the chicken broth and bring to a gentle simmer.
 Add the shrimp and cook until they are fully cooked, usually doesn't take long for them to turn pink

 This of course can be served with regular noodles or pasta.
 I actually used angel hair pasta in one of the bowl